 • Phone Meetings – S-Anon telephone group meetings are available at various times on most days of the week.
 A telephone number and pin number allow access to the conference-call meeting.
 The WSO can put members in touch with a contact person who can provide more information.

-• Video Meetings – Online video meetings are similar in format to telephone meetings, but allow members to have a more intimate forum in which they may see each other’s faces.
+• Online Platform Meetings – Online video meetings are similar in format to telephone meetings, but allow members to have a more intimate forum in which they may see each other’s faces.
 Note that Tradition Eleven prohibits showing of individual faces after identifying oneself as an S-Anon member at the level of public media.
 Online meetings and/or video meetings are private gatherings, so Tradition Eleven is being observed.

 Please contact the WSO for the most current information regarding electronic meetings, as these contact names and numbers may change frequently.